Fr3zyy/VCustomVariables/README.md

 # VCustomVariables

-VCustomVariables is a library that provides custom variable types in C#.
-This library offers wrapper classes that trigger events when the values of variables change, making your code reactive.
+VCustomVariables is a personal project I created to improve my C# skills.
+This project provides custom variable types with wrapper classes that trigger events when the values of variables change, making the code reactive.

 ## Usage